Author:

 Place of publication:

-The purpose of the study is to analyze the effectiveness of the drug Mexidol in relation to the secondary prevention of ischemic stroke (AI).
-Material and methods.
-The results of the treatment of 3400 patients who were divided into 7 groups are analyzed: patients with cryptogenic AI, arterial hypertension, atrial fibrillation, metabolic syndrome, obstructive apnea/sleep hypnome, diabetes mellitus, vasculitis.
-Assessment of the effectiveness of therapy was based on the absence of repeated AI for 5 years of therapy.
+The aim of the study was to analyze the efficacy of Mexidol in the secondary prevention of ischemic stroke (IS).
+Material and Methods.
+The analysis included treatment outcomes in 3,400 patients who had suffered IS and were divided into 7 groups: patients with cryptogenic IS, hypertension, atrial fibrillation, metabolic syndrome, obstructive sleep apnea/hypnea syndrome, diabetes mellitus, and vasculitis.
+Treatment efficacy was assessed based on the absence of recurrent IS within 5 years of therapy.
 Results.
-Mexidol helps to reduce the frequency of repeated AI in both patients without concomitant pathological conditions, and in patients with arterial hypertension, obstructive apnea/sleep hypnome syndrome, vasculitis, diabetes mellitus, atrial fibrillation and metabolic syndrome.
+Mexidol reduces the incidence of recurrent IS both in patients without comorbidities and in patients with hypertension, obstructive sleep apnea/hypnea syndrome, vasculitis, diabetes mellitus, atrial fibrillation, and metabolic syndrome.
 Conclusion.
-Further studies of the effectiveness of the use of Mexidol as a means of secondary prevention of AI are seemed very promising.
-Key words: stroke, secondary prevention, Mexidol.
+Further studies of the efficacy of Mexidol in the secondary prevention of IS appear promising.
+Key words: stroke, secondary prevention, mexidol.

 Source of photos and images Shutterstock.com